finaldie/ftracer/README.md

     The addr2line is slow, sometimes you need to start N process to generate the report in parallel, it will reduce the generating time.
 For example `-t 4`

+* `-F` output format

+    Default output format is `plain`, and you also can specific `html` format, this will be great help when you are dealing with a very big call graph

 # Enjoy and Analysis the Report
 For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like:
 ```c